Skip to main content

 Joining a joint standards committee

-There are usually no additional fees to be a committee participant, however you will need a nominating organisation to endorse your application.
+There are no fees for an individual to participate in a joint AS/NZS committee, however you will need a nominating organisation to endorse your application.

 Current joint standards development committees seeking participants include: